DreamingRaven/nemesyst/README.md

 **/ravenRecSyst.py -h
 ````

-** is used in place of whatever the path is to the ravenRecSyst file location, since it will vary between systems. e.g the full bash command on my system would be:
+** is used in place of whatever the path is to the RavenRecSyst root directory location, since it will vary between systems. e.g the full bash command on my system would be:
 ````
  ~/RavenRecSyst/ravenRecSyst.py -h
 ````
+where '~' is expanded by bash to /home/whateverYourUserNameIs

 standard usage for a localhost server with authentication (auth non optional forced):
 ````